rbisdorff/Digraph3/docSphinx/tutorial.rst

 Browsing the performances
 .........................

-We may visualize the same performance tableau in a two-colors setting in the default system browser with the command:
+We may visualize the same performance tableau in a two-colors setting in the default system browser with the command.

         >>> odg.showHTMLPerformanceTableau()
         >>> ...